A series of ghost sign projections shine a light on history, all around the world.

-Light Capsules is a series of project mapping, light installations around the world that reanimates historical ghost signage and engages the communities around these forgotten artifacts.
+Light Capsules is a series of projection mapped light installations around the world that reanimate historical ghost signage and engage local communities around these forgotten artifacts.

 Each Light Capsule involves research into the history of the signage, exploring the story of the business or the painter behind it.
 Dr. Ken Jones’ collection of more than 7,000 signs has proved a valuable resource in discovery.
 Legendary sign painters like John Downer and Mike Meyer have provided insight into the methods and process of sign painters through history.

 Each wall is photographed, stitched in Photoshop, vectorized in Illustrator, animated in After Effects, and then projection mapped back onto the original wall with MadMapper.